vanessacleary/Ms2-blockchain-Quiz/README.md

 ### Colors

 ### Typography
+I chose 'Rubik' from Google Fonts.
+I chose this font because:
+  * The bold weight and sharp edge works well with for the blockchain theme.
+  * It's also a sans-serif font which is more accessible for people with dyslexia.
+Sans-serif is the back-up font if Rubik fails.

 ### Imagery
 * This website has one image as the main background across each page.
 It is a dark image with blue blockchains.
 This image was used as it complement the website theme and didn’t detract from the game.